tinyworldmap/tiny-world-map/README.md

 ## Attribution

 Like OpenStreetMap data, tinyworldmap data is licensed under the ODBL, which requires attribution.
 If you follow the steps above, you should have an attribution to both OpenStreetMap and tinyworldmap in your Leaflet footer.
-If not, add this:
+If not, add the following:

 ```html
 &copy; <a href="http://www.openstreetmap.org/copyright">OpenStreetMap</a>, <a href="http://www.tinyworldmap.com">tinyworldmap</a>